AdobeDocs/analytics.en/help/implement/vars/page-vars/contextdata.md

 Context data variables are helpful for development teams to collect data in named elements instead of numbered variables.
 For example, instead of requesting development teams assign the page's author to `eVar10`, you can request they assign it to `s.contextData["author"]` instead.
 An Analytics administrator in your organization can then create processing rules to map context data variables into analytics variables for reporting.
 Development teams would ultimately only worry about context data variables instead of the many page variables that Adobe offers.

+The maximum size of all context data variables combined (including keys and values) is 32 KB.

 ## Context data variables using the Web SDK

 If using the [**XDM object**](/help/implement/aep-edge/xdm-var-mapping.md), all fields that don't map to an Adobe Analytics variable are automatically included as a context data variable.
 You can also explicitly set context data using the XDM object.
 You can then use [Processing rules](/help/admin/tools/manage-rs/edit-settings/general/processing-rules/pr-overview.md) to assign the context data variable to the desired Analytics variable.
 See [Mapping other XDM fields to Analytics variables](../../aep-edge/xdm-var-mapping.md#mapping-other-xdm-fields-to-analytics-variables) for more information.